- Sources of Unreal Engine runtime images

 Windows containers: the mcr.microsoft.com/windows image will work out of the box, but is prohibitively large in size and impractical to deploy.
 The mcr.microsoft.com/windows/servercore image is smaller but will require a number of DLL files copied from either the full base image or the host system.
 Don’t even bother trying to use the mcr.microsoft.com/windows/nanoserver image.

 Since runtime base images do not contain any Unreal Engine components, they can be distributed without any restrictions and shared publicly on container registries such as Docker Hub.
-A number of pre-configured base images are maintained by the community and are readily available for download:
+A number of pre-configured base images are readily available for download:

-- adamrehn/ue4-runtime: provides a variety of tags representing minimal, pre-configured environments for running packaged Unreal Engine projects with GPU acceleration via the NVIDIA Container Toolkit.
+adamrehn/ue4-runtime: provides a variety of tags representing minimal, pre-configured environments for running packaged Unreal Engine projects in GPU accelerated Linux containers via the NVIDIA Container Toolkit.
 Support for both OpenGL and Vulkan is provided by all image variants.
-Includes variants with CUDA support for use with machine learning workloads.
+Includes variants with CUDA support for use with Pixel Streaming applications or machine learning workloads.

 Development images are images which contain the “Engine Tools” (Editor and build tools.)
 As discussed in the Unreal Engine EULA Restrictions page, container images that include the Engine Tools for building and packaging Unreal projects or plugins cannot be distributed publicly.
 These container images must only be distributed privately to ensure compliance with the terms of the EULA.

 The following sources are available for building development container images:

-ue4-docker: Build Unreal Engine container images using the ue4-docker project.
+ue4-docker: Build Unreal Engine development container images using the ue4-docker project.

 Custom Dockerfiles: Write your own Dockerfiles to build Unreal Engine development container images.

 For details of the features supported by these sources, see the section below.

 Feature support matrix

 The table below lists the features that are supported by each source of development container images: